hannahclauson/health-agreements/attack-plan.md

+- Data entry phase I
+  - enter data for ~12 companies
+  - maybe ideally a few dozen ... like 50?
 - Consolidate some layout / IA
   - make seed data
+    - make export script
+    - and seed script
+    - so I can seed DB on heroku
   - update homepage
   - get header working / layout/application views inheriting properly
-- Data entry phase I
-  - enter data for ~12 companies
-  - maybe ideally a few dozen ... like 50?
+  - add some basic docs
+    - basic ToS
+    - define terms (a la RFC) : MUST / SOME / NEVER / ALWAYS etc
 - Create 'badges' model to show succinct information about a company's use of health data
   - e.g. 'Public Research' icon - they provide info for research
   - e.g. 'Privacy Warden' icon - they only share info w explicit consent